 There's a briefly seen porn stash, consisting of magazines depicting nude and partially nude women, in The Toolbox Murders.
 The owner of it was female.

 Skirted (not a euphemism) in the 2007 TransformersLive-Action Adaptation: in what he thinks may be his final message to his parents, Sam states, "If you find Busty Beauties 4 under my bed, I'm holding it for Niles... okay, that's a lie, Uncle Charles gave it to me and I'm sorry."
-Later, when looking for Captain Witwicky's glasses in his room, he specifically states that Micheala should not look in one particular box of things.
+Later, when looking for Captain Witwicky's glasses in his room, he specifically states that Micheala should not look in one particular box of things, which he calls his "treasure chest."

 In the Watchmen film, Ambiguously Gay Adrian Veidt has a folder labeled "boys" on his computer.
 This was intended as in in-joke to fans of the Comic Book.